isomerpages/csa-csro-licensing/_how-to/Apply for Licence.md

 ### Guide to New Licence Application

-Applicant may download this <a href="/files/guides/guide%20to%20new%20licence%20application.pdf" download="">step-by-step guide</a> which serves to guide cybersecurity service providers on the application submission process in GoBusiness Licensing.
+Applicant may download this step-by-step guide which serves to guide cybersecurity service providers on the application submission process in GoBusiness Licensing.